Eris: Measuring discord among multidimensional data sources: Proofs

 For discriminated union, it is clear from the definition of the semantics that the keys of the result are a tagged disjoint union of the keys of the two input relations, which are both finite maps.
 Hence the result is a finite map satisfying the FD $K,B \to V$.

 For aggregation, the result may drop both key and value fields, but the value fields will be aggregated (summed) according to whatever keys remain, so the result will be a finite map $K' \tri V'$ by construction. \end{proof} Note that some of the constraints on queries are not necessary to ensure well-formed queries produce valid finite maps, but are only needed to ensure that symbolic evaluation is correct on s-tables.
 For example, if selection conditions were allowed on value fields (that might be symbolic), then the presence of a tuple with symbolic tested fields in the output would depend on the unknown variable values.
 This conditional membership is not supported in s-tables, but was considered in c-tables in which the presence of a tuple in the output can be constrained by a formula.
-While this would be an interesting extension, we do not have a pressing need for this capability in OLAP tools whereas it would significantly complicate the formalism and implementation. \albertoAddressed{Not clear what exactly "better-behaved" is.} Fig.~\ref{fig:spec-wf} presents additional well-formedness rules for alignment specifications.
-The judgment $\Sigma \vdash \Delta : \Omega$ says that in schema $\Sigma$, the specification $\Delta$ is well-formed and produces a result matching schema $\Omega$; that is, the new tables defined in $\Delta$ are as specified in $\Omega$.
+While this would be an interesting extension, we do not have a pressing need for this capability in OLAP tools whereas it would significantly complicate the formalism and implementation.

+Fig.~\ref{fig:spec-wf} presents additional well-formedness rules for alignment specifications.
+The judgment $\Sigma \vdash \Delta : \Omega$ says that in schema $\Sigma$, the definition of views $\Delta$ is well-formed and produces a result matching schema $\Omega$; that is, the new tables defined in $\Delta$ are as specified in $\Omega$.
 This well-formedness judgment satisfies the following correctness property: \begin{theorem} Suppose $\Spec =[\Sigma,\Omega,\Delta]$ is an alignment specification and $\Sigma \vdash \Delta : \Omega$ holds.
 Then we may interpret $\Delta$ as a partial function from instances of $\Sigma$ to instances of $\Omega$. \end{theorem}

 The proof is straightforward; the interpretation of $\Delta$ attempts to construct the instance of $\Omega$ one relation at a time, using the (partial) fusion operation in each step.
 Fusion is associative and commutative, so the result is well-defined.